oomek/attractplus/Compile.md

       -  libarchive (for .7z, .rar, .tar.gz and .tar.bz2 archive support).
       -  Libcurl (for network info/artwork scraping).

-2. Extract the Attract-Mode source to your system.
+2. Extract the Attract-Mode Plus source to your system.

 3. From the directory you extracted the source into, run: